01binary/zeroweb/src/articles/investment-casting.md

 <img class="light-only" alt="casting a wax pattern" src="./images/investment-casting-wax.gif"/>
 <img class="dark-only" alt="casting a wax pattern" src="./images/investment-casting-wax-dark.gif"/>

-- If the expansion ratio is _too high_, investment could be cracked by expanding wax during autoclaving.
+- If the expansion ratio is _too high_, investment could be cracked by expanding wax during autoclaving
-- If the expansion ratio is _too low_, wax casts will be brittle and difficult to remove from rubbere molds without breaking
+- If the expansion ratio is _too low_, wax casts will be brittle and difficult to remove from rubber molds without breaking

 The tools and process required to cast wax patterns from rubber molds depend on the size of the parts: